Abdel-rhman1/Data-Compression/README.md

 # Data-Compression

-in this repo there compression algorithms
+in this repo there are compression algorithms
 -----------------------------------------